 where $f(\cdot, n)$ is the $n$-th output of the image encoder's final pooling operation.

-For tasks that consist of a single text and single image input, we assign token inputs to one segment ID and image embeddings to another.
-We use $0$-indexed positional coding for each segment, i.e., we start counting from $0$ for each segment.
+For tasks that consist of a single text and single image input, we assign text one segment ID and image embeddings the other.
+We use $0$-indexed positional coding, i.e., we start counting from $0$, for each segment.
 The architecture can be straightforwardly generalized to an arbitrary number of modalities, as we show for the V-SNLI task, which consists of three inputs.
 Since pre-trained BERT itself has only two segment embeddings, in those cases we initialize additional segment embeddings as $s_i=\frac{1}{2}(s_0+s_1)+\epsilon$ where~$s_i$~is a segment embedding for~$i\geq 2$~and~$\epsilon\sim\mathcal{N}(0,1e^{-2})$.
-Note that a strong advantage of our method is that it works even if not every modality is present in each example (i.e., if we only have text, or only an image, the bidirectional transformer still learns an appropriate representation for classification).
+Note that our method is compatible with scenarios where not every modality is present in each example (i.e., if we only have text, or only an image).